Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Handling Wide Plates

-\begin{remark*} One example of this general technique is the case of vertical parabolas, describing the trajectories of stones thrown under gravity, say (see Sharir and Shaul~\cite{ShSh} for an earlier study of this setup, where near-linear storage was used).
-Since a vertical parabola has $t=5$ degrees of freedom (two for specifying its plane and three for its coefficients within that plane), we obtain $O^*(n^{7/12})$ query time, using $O^*(n^{3/2})$ storage.
-The queries improve further to $O^*(n^{5/9})$ if we just consider vertical parabolas that represent stone trajectories under the fixed constant of gravitation ($t=4$ in this case), and deteriorates if we consider arbitrary parabolas. \end{remark*}

-\section{Handling wide plates}
+\section{Handling Wide Plates}

-Let $\T$ be a set of $n$ plates in $\reals^3$, $\Gamma$ a family of arcs, and $F$ a partitioning polynomial, as described in Section~\ref{sec:main}.
-In this section we describe the algorithm for preprocessing the set of wide plates, $\W_\tau$, for each cell $\tau$ of $\reals^3\setminus Z(F)$, for intersection queries with arcs of $\Gamma$.
+Let $\T$ be a set of $n$ plates in $\reals^3$, $\Gamma$ a parametrized family of algebraic arcs, and $F$ a partitioning polynomial, as described in Section~\ref{sec:main}.
+This section describes the algorithm for preprocessing the set of wide plates, $\W_\tau$, for each cell $\tau$ of $\reals^3\setminus Z(F)$, for intersection queries with arcs of $\Gamma$.
 Fix a cell $\tau$.
-Let $\Delta\in \W_\tau$ be a plate that is wide at $\tau$, and let $h_\Delta$ be the plane supporting $\Delta$.
-Since $\Delta$ is wide at $\tau$, each connected component of $\Delta\cap\tau$ is also a connected component of $h_\Delta\cap\tau$ (though some connected components of $h_\Delta\cap\tau$ may be disjoint from $\Delta$).
-Roughly speaking, by a careful construction of a \emph{cylindrical algebraic decomposition} (CAD) $\Xi$ of $F$ (see Section~\ref{subsec:usecad}), we decompose $\Delta\cap\tau$ into $O(1)$ pseudo-trapezoids, each contained in a connected component of $\Delta\cap\tau$.
-We collect these pseudo-trapezoids of all wide plates at $\tau$ and cluster them into $O(1)$ families, using $\Xi$ so that, for each family $\Phi$, all pseudo-trapezoids within $\Phi$ can be represented by a fixed constant-complexity semi-algebraic expression (that is, predicate).
-Each such predicate only depends on $F$ and on the (coefficients of the) plane supporting the pseudo-trapezoid $\varphi$ (but not on the boundary of the plate containing $\varphi$).
-Roughly speaking, the predicate is of the form $\sigma (a,b,c,x,y)$, so that a plane $z=a_0x+b_0y+c_0$ contains a pseudo-trapezoid $\varphi_\sigma$ so that $\sigma (a_0,b_0,c_0,x,y)$ holds precisely for those points $(x,y,z)$ in that plane that lie in $\varphi_\sigma$; see Section~\ref{subsec:plate-partition}.
-This semi-algebraic representation of $\Phi$ enables us to reduce the arc-intersection query on $\Phi$ to semi-algebraic range searching in only three parametric dimensions~(see Section~\ref{subsec:rs}).
+Our goal is to write the intersection predicate between $\W_\tau$ and $\Gamma$ in a way so that it does not depend on the boundary arcs of the wide plates.
+It is tempting to replace a wide plate $\plate\in\W_\tau$ with the plane $h_\plate$ supporting $\plate$ and argue that $\gamma \cap \tau$, for a query arc $\gamma \in \Gamma$, intersects $\plate$ if and only if it intersects $h_\plate$.
+But this does not necessarily hold because $\tau$ is non-convex, so we proceed in a more careful manner, as follows.
+Since $\plate$ is wide at $\tau$, each connected component of $\plate\cap\tau$ is also a connected component of $h_\plate\cap\tau$ (though some connected components of $h_\plate\cap\tau$ may be disjoint from $\plate$).
+By a careful construction of a \emph{cylindrical algebraic decomposition} (CAD) $\CAD$ in a five-dimensional parametric space (presented in detail in Section~\ref{subsec:usecad}), we decompose $\plate\cap\tau$ into $O(1)$ pseudo-trapezoids, each of which has constant complexity and is contained in a single connected component of $\plate\cap\tau$.
+We collect these pseudo-trapezoids of all wide plates at $\tau$ and cluster them, using $\CAD$, into $O(1)$ families, so that each cluster $\fragset_C$ is defined by a cell $C$ of $\CAD$ and so that an arc-intersection query amid $\fragset_C$ can be reduced to a three-dimensional semi-algebraic range query.
+See Sections~\ref{subsec:plate-partition} and~\ref{subsec:rs}.